cloudflarearchive/kt_fdw/README.md

 # Kyoto Tycoon Foreign Data Wrapper for PostgreSQL

-Based on Blackhole Foreign Data Wrapper for PostgreSQL
+Thanks to the Blackhole Foreign Data Wrapper for PostgreSQL for providing a good template of how to build FDWs for PostgreSQL.

 to build:
 make